jgiang15/Pc-Thang/README.md

 ### Project Planning
 - first had to think of idea for the project.
 I had thought about things that I am interested in, that is why I did a project about PC parts
 - Had to create a Wireframe and ERD
+- Created a schedule to accomplish daily
+- Solved errors and carefully scanning code
+- reached out to class mates to help with issues and also used class issue threads.

 ### Installation instructions
 - Fork and clone this repository